cdapio/coopr/docs/docs/source/rest/index.rst

 The current API version is 'v2'.
 The default server port is 55054 but can be reconfigured as described in :doc:`Configuring the server </guide/admin/server-config>`.
 In addition, three headers must be sent to all REST endpoints.
-The first is ``X-Loom-UserID`` and is used to specify the id of the user making the request.
-The second is ``X-Loom-ApiKey`` and is used to specify the api key used to communicate with the server.
-The third is ``X-Loom-TenantID`` and is used to specify the id of the tenant that the user belongs to.
+The first is ``UserID`` and is used to specify the id of the user making the request.
+The second is ``ApiKey`` and is used to specify the api key used to communicate with the server.
+The third is ``TenantID`` and is used to specify the id of the tenant that the user belongs to.